coderFlameyosFlow/WoodyMenus/README.md

   Woody is very easy to get started by looking at a few java documentation.
   Even easier when you come from triumph-gui because it's somewhat similar to triumph-gui.
-  Just create the menu via `Menu.create` or use `Menu.builder` to build a Menu Creating a paginated menu is JUST as easy.
+  Just create the menu via `Menu.create` or use `Menu.builder` to build a Menu.

+  Creating a paginated menu is JUST as easy.

 - Woody is very Flexible

-  With all these actions for menus, default click actions, outside, top, bottom, actions before animations, actions after page change, interfaces, and etc, you just CAN'T resist the incredible flexibility of Woody, and not just the actions and some of common interfaces.
+  With all these actions for menus, default click actions, outside, top, bottom, actions before animations, actions after page change, interfaces, etc, you just CAN'T resist the incredible flexibility of Woody.

+  and not just the actions and some of common interfaces.

 - Woody is powerful and fast